vjetten/openlisem/README.txt

 For questions contact v.g.jetten AD utwente.nl

 NOTE: only a 64bit version exists, 32 bit is not supported
-NOTE: The code since version 5.6 is compilable under linux Ubuntu
+NOTE: The code since version 5.6 is compilable under linux (checked for Ubuntu)
 NOTE: since version 6 it is fully parallel and developed with MSYS2.0, and openmp

 version 6.5-6.6
-- SWOF sediment fully parallel computing
+- SWOF sediment changed fully parallel computing
-- minimize nr loops
+- maximize parallel comnputing efficiency in all processes
-- Diagonal flow with SWOF
+- Diagonal (LDD) flow with SWOF when pit in X or Y dircetion using user defined pit threshold
+- icon changes
+- NOTE Swatre has not been checked for a while

 version 6.2-6.4
 - bug fixing in sediment